Epoché · the history of ideas

 Founder of Stoicism: live in agreement with nature, and virtue alone is good.

-Michel Foucault · 1926 to 1984, Paris, France
+Michel Foucault · 1926 to 1984, Poitiers and Paris, France

 Power, knowledge, discipline, and the hidden histories of madness, punishment, and sexuality.